L2-Lagrange/Simple-LM1875-sound-system/README.md

 <p align="center"><strong>LEDs</strong></p>

 I included three LEDs on the power rails.
 I would recommend adding at least one to each board.
 They indicate whether or not the circuit is on and the capacitors are charged.
 It also gives the capacitors a discharge path when the circuit is powered off.
-I chose to use an extra LED for visual reasons.
+I chose to use a 3rd LED for visual reasons.

 <p align="center">
   <img src="Images/Power_Rail_LEDs.jpg" width="250"><br>